ss4ws/ss4ws.github.io/_pages/about.md

 social: true
 ---

-Hi, my name is Spyridon Simotas and I am a PhD candidate in French at the University of Virginia.
+Hi, my name is Spyridon Simotas.
+I am a PhD candidate in French at the University of Virginia.
 My research focuses on French contemporary literature and digital media.
-More precisely, I am looking at the websites of three contemporary French authors identifying the ways in which they challenge preconceived notions of publishing, materiality of the text, and authorship.
+More precisely, I examine the websites of three contemporary French authors, and I identify the ways in which they challenge preconceived notions of publishing, materiality of the text, and authorship.

-On a different note, along with my research the last 5 years, I have developed a daily yoga practice.
+On a different note, over the past 5 years I have developed a daily yoga practice.
 It has now become part of who I am.
 My intention is to keep on practicing because the lessons on the mat are truly life lessons in disguise.